Thiritin/kimai-streamcontroller-action/README.md

 ## Important Notes

 ### Datetime Format
 The plugin uses the correct HTML5 "local date and time" format (`YYYY-MM-DDTHH:mm:ss`) when creating timesheets, as required by the Kimai API.
-This ensures that time tracking entries are created with the correct timestamps in your local timezone.
+This means that your computers timezone should match your kimai user profile timezone!

 ### API Compatibility
 This plugin is designed to work with Kimai's REST API and follows the official API documentation for timesheet creation and management.